 Currency Strength Versus Indicators

-Excellent Currency Strength Indicator
+Real Time Currency Strength Indicator

-This tool/indicator makes it obvious which currencies are strong or weak and gives any trader validated trade entries in real time.
+This real time currency strength indicator makes it obvious which currencies are strong or weak and gives any trader validated trade entries in real time.
 This indicator is called The Forex Heatmap®.
-It works best when trading in the direction of the trends but can also be used for short term day trading or short term trading against the trend on the smaller trends and time frames.
+It works best when trading in the direction of the major market trends.
+This indicators can also be used for short term day trading or short term trading against the trend on the smaller trends and time frames.

 This heatmap currency strength indicator is an easy to interpret data visualization tool for real time currency strength.
 It organizes the information from 28 currency pairs into a visual map of the market for accurate trade entry decisions.
 When you know the overall market condition, naturally your trade entries will improve.
 If you can match up an entry point with a pair that is trending you and safely enter the trends of the forex market and the trade will move into profitability in real time.
 You then have a chance to ride the trends for several days or possibly weeks in a trending market.

-Should Forex Traders Use Currency Strength?
+Should Forex Traders Use A Currency Strength Indicator